 Sister Helen Prejean writes, “Provocative and highly informative, Alison Kinney’s Hood considers this seemingly neutral garment accessory and reveals it to be vexed by a long history of violence, from the Grim Reaper to the KKK and beyond–a history we would do well to address, and redress.
 Readers will never see hoods the same way again.”

-- “The Uses of Orphans,” published by The New Inquiry, was chosen as a Notable for Best American Essays 2016.
-“History in Wax” (Lapham’s Quarterly) was selected by as a Longreads Best of 2016: Under-Recognized Stories pick.
+- “History in Wax” (Lapham’s Quarterly) was selected as a Notable Essay for Best American Essays 2017; it was also a Longreads Best of 2016: Under-Recognized Stories pick.

 - HOOD was published by Bloomsbury Publishing (Interviews, reviews & ordering info)